tritonJS826/sooner-or-later-2d/README.md

 Run all services in docker (temporary it is dev mode):

-*sudo docker-compose up*

-(sudo docker-compose up --build)
+*sudo docker-compose up --build --force-recreate*

 After that next services will be running:

 * rest api: localhost:5000
+* mongoDB: localhost:27017
 * websockets server: localhost:5002
+* hosts portst: localhost:5500-6000
 * frontend server: localhost:3000
-* mongoDB: localhost:localhost:2

 Stop all services:
 ------------------